ghaskari/ghaskari/README.md

 ## 🌟 Professional Summary

-Senior Applied Machine Learning Engineer with **4+ years of experience building and owning production-grade ML, NLP, and analytics systems** in fintech and large-scale consumer platforms.
-Specialized in **end-to-end ML systems** (data ingestion → modeling → APIs → monitoring), with deep expertise in **NLP, time-series analytics, and market intelligence systems**.
-Proven impact across **10M+ users**, delivering **high-reliability systems (>99% uptime)** that directly support product strategy, growth optimization, and market-risk decision-making.
+Senior Applied Machine Learning Engineer with **4+ years of experience designing, building, and operating production-grade ML, NLP, and analytics systems** in fintech and large-scale consumer platforms.
+Specialized in **end-to-end ML systems (data ingestion to modeling to APIs to monitoring)**, with strong expertise in **NLP, time-series analytics, and market intelligence systems**.
+Proven impact across **10M+ users**, delivering **high-reliability systems (>99% uptime)** that support product strategy, growth optimization, and market-risk decision-making.

 ---